Family Dispute Resolution (Financial and Property)

 We have offices in Perth, Gosnells and Kwinana areas.

-Family Dispute Resolution provides an opportunity for individuals in the process of separation/ divorce to consider their financial and property settlement, child support and any other financial issues in a manner that is structured, safe and offers fairness for all parties.
+Family Dispute Resolution provides an opportunity for individuals in the process of separation/ divorce.
+This is to assist both couples to consider their financial and property settlement, child support and any other financial issues.
+We do this in a manner that is structured, safe and offers fairness for all parties.